Skip to main content

 For example, automatic exclusion can occur if you are a member of the ACLU, Libertarian Party, or any number of marijuana rights organizations.
 So, for the measure, an NRA member may get tossed in a gun possession case.

-And here would be an example of a wrongful death personal injury case.
-An anti-gun jury may decide, even though it was self-defense, that defendant must still pay for merely owning a gun.
+Here is an example of a wrongful death personal injury case.
+An anti-gun jury may decide, even though it was self-defense, that the defendant must still pay for merely owning a gun.

 Must I Volunteer I Support Jury Nullification?